 - heart problems

-If you experience unexplained hair loss, make an appointment with your doctor.
-It may be a sign of an underlying health condition.
+If you experience unexplained hair loss, make an appointment with a doctor.
+It could be a symptom of an underlying health condition.

-Don’t stop taking your medications.
-If you’re concerned about hair loss or other possible side effects, talk to your doctor.
+It’s also important that you don’t stop taking your medications.
+Talk with a doctor if you’re concerned about hair loss or other possible side effects.
 They can help you weigh the potential benefits and risks of changing your medication regimen.